Look What's Happened to Rosemary's Baby: The Book of Rosemary

 The first scene opens with the coven preparing for a ritual, only to discover that Adrian (Rosemary's baby), now eight years old, is missing from his room.
-Knowing Rosemary (Patty Duke) must be responsible for this, the coven members use her personal possessions to enable the forces of evil to locate her.
+Knowing Rosemary must be responsible for this, the coven members use her personal possessions to enable the forces of evil to locate her.
 Rosemary and Adrian are hiding in a synagogue for shelter.
 While hiding there, supernatural events begin to affect the rabbis.
 However, as they are seeking sanctuary in a house of God, the coven is unable to affect them.

-The next morning, Guy (George Maharis), now a famous movie star, gets a call from Roman Castevet (Ray Milland).
+The next morning, Rosemary's husband Guy, now a famous movie star, gets a call from Roman Castevet.
 Roman informs Guy that both Rosemary and Adrian are missing and that Rosemary may attempt to contact him.
 Later that night, Rosemary and Adrian are sheltering in a bus stop.
 Rosemary makes a phone call to Guy, while Adrian plays with his toy car nearby.
-As soon as Guy answers the phone, Rosemary immediately issues instructions on how to send her money.
+As soon as Guy answers the phone, Rosemary issues instructions on how to send her money.
 Outside, some local children start teasing Adrian and bullying him by stealing his toy car.
 Suddenly, in a fit of rage, Adrian knocks the children unconscious to the ground.
 After hearing all the noise, Rosemary hangs up the telephone and runs outside to find Adrian.
-Attempting to flee, the pair are accosted by Marjean (Tina Louise), a sex worker who was a witness to the incident.
+Attempting to flee, the pair is accosted by Marjean, a prostitute who was a witness to the incident.
 Marjean offers to hide the pair in her trailer.

 After a while, Rosemary asks Marjean to go see what had happened with the children.
-After Marjean comes back, she lies and tells Rosemary that two boys were killed.
-Marjean is obviously a follower of Roman and Minnie (Ruth Gordon), but she offers to help Rosemary get a ride on a bus to escape.
+After Marjean comes back, she lies to Rosemary that two boys were killed.
+Marjean is obviously a follower of Roman and Minnie, but she offers to help Rosemary get a ride on a bus to escape.
 After a bus finally arrives later that night, Rosemary enters and the doors slam shut behind her before Adrian can get on.
 Rosemary turns to the driver, only to discover that the bus is empty and is driving itself.
 Marjean holds Adrian in her arms as he sees his mother for the last time, being taken away by the possessed bus.